economycomfort/dotfiles/README.md

 `bootstrap.sh` script.
 Run `bootstrap.sh -h` for usage; there is some optional functionality.
 Existing files will be backed up into `~/.dotfiles.bak.$date`.

-Tested on MacOS (Mojave, Big Sur), Debian Stretch, and Ubuntu 20.04 LTS using recent versions of zsh.
-I don't see why it wouldn't work on most anything.
+Tested on recent versions of MacOS, Debian, and Ubuntu using recent versions of zsh.
+I don't see why it wouldn't work on most anything, really.
 Cygwin?
 All bets are off, you monster.

 ## Components
 For now: